abpframework/abp/docs/en/Community-Articles/2024-04-19-Performing-Case-Insensitive-Search-In-Postgresql/POST.md

 None of these questions are related to ABP Framework but PostgreSQL is being case-sensitive database by default and in this article, I will try to answer to these questions and I will address two possible solutions to perform case-insensitive operations: **Using the `citext` data type for text fields** and **using collations**.

 > As you would know, ABP Framework provides a [EF Core PostgreSQL Provider package](https://docs.abp.io/en/abp/latest/Entity-Framework-Core-PostgreSQL) called `Volo.Abp.EntityFrameworkCore.PostgreSql`.
-Throughout this article, I will give the example codes, by assuming that you created an ABP-based application with PostgreSQL as the database option, however all the steps in this article, also applicable to any .NET based application.
+Throughout this article, I will give the example codes, by assuming that you created an ABP-based application with PostgreSQL as the database option, however all the steps in this article, are also applicable to any .NET-based application.

 ## Using the `citext` Data Type